 On November 25, 2022, we transferred the remaining 4.6 million shares of our Investment in BellRing to repay certain outstanding debt obligations as part of the Second Debt-for-Equity Exchange (as defined in "Liquidity and Capital Resources" within this section).
-We had no ownership of BellRing Common Stock as of December 31, 2022.
+We had no ownership of BellRing Common Stock as of June 30, 2023.

-We incurred separation-related expenses of \$0.1 million and \$2.5 million during the three months ended December 31, 2022 and 2021, respectively, related to the BellRing Spin-off and the subsequent divestments of our Investment in BellRing.
-For additional discussion, refer to "Liquidity and Capital Resources" within this section.
+We incurred separation-related expenses related to the BellRing Spin-off and subsequent divestment of our Investment in BellRing of zero and \$0.1 million during the three and nine months ended June 30, 2023, respectively, and \$0.4 million and \$28.8 million during the three and nine months ended June 30, 2022, respectively.
 These expenses generally included third party costs for advisory services, fees charged by other service providers and government filing fees and were included in "Selling, general and administrative expenses" in the Condensed Consolidated Statements of Operations.